jboss-developer/jboss-wfk-archetypes/richfaces-archetype-kitchensink/src/main/resources/archetype-resources/README.md

-${artifactId}: Example Using Multiple Java EE 6 Technologies with RichFaces
+${artifactId}: Kitchensink With a JSF Richfaces Front End
 ========================
 Author: Pete Muir, Brian Leathem
 Level: Intermediate
 Technologies: CDI, JSF, JPA, EJB, JPA, JAX-RS, BV, RichFaces
-Summary: The canonical JSF ${artifactId} implemented with JSF and RichFaces
+Summary: The `${artifactId}` quickstart demonstrates a Java EE 6 application using JSF 2.1 with Richfaces 4.5, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
 Target Product: WFK
-Product Versions: EAP 6.1, EAP 6.2, WFK 2.6
+Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, WFK 2.7
 Source: <https://github.com/richfaces/jdf-quickstarts>

 What is it?
 -----------

-This is your project!
-It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on Red Hat JBoss Enterprise Application Platform 6.2 or later.

-This project is setup to allow you to create a compliant Java EE 6 application using JSF 2.0 with RichFaces 4, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
+The `${artifactId}` quickstart is based on the `kitchensink` quickstart, but demonstrates how to create a Java EE 6 compliant application using JSF 2.1, CDI 1.0, RichFaces 4.5.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.

 This application builds on top of the standard JSF approach, by incorporating the RichFaces project to provide a set of components, allowing for a rich user experience.
 RichFaces builds on top of the JSF standard, and is a fully portable solution compatible with all JSF implementations.